lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 or more advanced topics.

 ..  note:: We do not provide usage examples or a description of the C++ API in this tutorial,
-        but the Python interface actually follows the C++ implementation very closely and the classes from the `core` package are in fact derived from the proxy classes generated automatically by `SWIG <http://www.swig.org/>`_ when the C++ API is wrapped for Python.
+        but the Python interface follows the C++ implementation very closely and the classes from the `core` package are in fact derived from the proxy classes generated automatically by `SWIG <http://www.swig.org/>`_ when the C++ API is wrapped for Python.

+If you run into an issue with the examples, have a question or suggestion, please, consider submitting to the `issue tracker <https://github.com/lich-uct/molpher-lib/issues>`_.

 .. contents:: Table of Contents